One common problem that people run into is that their cookies end up being too flat. When this happens, it can mean one of a few different things.

-If you are not using enough flour, then the cookies will not have a leavening agent (or enough of one) to allow the cookie to rise fully.
+If you aren’t using enough flour, the cookies won’t have a leavening agent (or enough of one) to allow the cookie to rise fully.
 While cookies are usually not comparable to bread, this aspect of baking is.

-Just like when you do not use enough yeast in bread, if you do not use enough flour in your cookie dough, the cookie will not have what it needs to create miniature air bubbles inside the cookie, giving it the volume that people love.
+Just like when you don’t use enough yeast in bread, if you don’t use enough flour in your cookie dough, the cookie won’t have what it needs to create miniature air bubbles inside, giving it the volume that people love.